gitbls/sdm/README.md

 * `--apssid` *SSID* &mdash; Use the specified SSID for the Captive Portal instead of the default 'sdm'.
 See the Captive Portal section below for details.
 * `--apip` *IPaddr* &mdash; use the specified IP Address instead of the default 10.1.1.1.
 See the Captive Portal section below for details.
 * `--aptcache` *IPaddr* &mdash; Use APT caching.
 The argument is the IP address of the apt-cacher-ng server
-* `--aptconfirm` &mdash; Prompt for confirmation before APT installs and updates are done in sdm Phase 1
 * `--batch` &mdash; Do not provide an interactive command prompt inside the nspawn container
 * `--bootadd` *key:value,key:value,...* &mdash; Add new keys/values to /boot/config.txt
 * `--bootconfig` *key:value,key:value,...* &mdash; Update existing, commented keys in /boot/config.txt